Agonopterix liturosa

 Agonopterix liturosa is a moth of the family Depressariidae.
 It is found in most of Europe (except most of the Balkan Peninsula).
 It is also found in the Near East and the eastern part of the Palearctic realm.

+The wingspan is 17–20 mm.
+Purple brown forewings and buff thorax and head.Similar species are Agonopterix purpurea and Agonopterix conterminella.